Dunera

 Walter Moszkowski (63) GP, NL, K

 Jewish refugee from Germany, prominent journalist of the Ullstein press publishing house, who was married to a Catholic..
-May have been interned because he worked as a secret agent for Germany during World War 1.
+May have been interned because he allegedly worked as a secret agent for Germany during World War 1.
 Lived in the Netherlands for a time with his wife and son.
 His internment was questionable due to his age.

 Leopold Nago(t)schiner (37) GP, NL, K